PersistentSys/cloudninja-for-java/README.md

 ###  Domain branch
   The purpose of this branch is to access the Dashboard application with the tenantID as a subdomain in the application URL. e.g. http://{tenantID}.cloudninja.com/TenantDashBoard

+  The Tenant provisioning application is used to provision a tenant in the system and can be accessed via URL as e.g. http://www.cloudninja.com/TenantProvisioning

 ### Project Description

 The ClounNinja for Java Project is a Windows Azure multi-tenant sample application demonstrating common multi-tenant features (provisioning, monitoring, metering, customization and third party identity providers).
 A multi-tenant application serves multiple clients while providing a virtual space for isolating each client (tenant).
-The isolation is achieved by preventing the tenants from seeing each other�s data.
+The isolation is achieved by preventing the tenants from seeing each others data.

 ### Key Features
 CloudNinja sample will demonstrate how to design a multi-tenant application for managing tasks by leveraging windows azure platform and provide the following features: